 The first was almost constant war against the native Creek and Cherokee Indians.
 European settlers put enormous pressure on the Indians to sell their land, and would use flattery, silver, rum or rifles to get them to do so.
 And every time the Indians conceded, the Georgia legislature would rush to carve a new county out of the land.
 So Georgia wasn’t one big state that was conveniently divided up at once; counties were added one military victory or rum-soaked land swindle at a time.

-Those others included Elijah Clarke, a Revolutionary War hero from North Carolina who came to Georgia to lead guerrilla attacks on the British in the style of Francis Marion, the much more famous South Carolinian who is said to be the inspiration for Mel Gibson’s character in The Patriot.
+Those others included Elijah Clarke, a Revolutionary War hero from North Carolina who came to Georgia to lead guerrilla attacks on the British in the style of Francis Marion, the much more famous South Carolinian who was the inspiration for Mel Gibson’s character in The Patriot.
 After the war, Clarke served in the General Assembly and served as a commissioner for the state’s various treaties with Indian groups.
 He was also a general in the state militia.
 When, in 1794, Clarke became fed up with the slow pace of European settlement, he amassed his troops and created his very own country: the Trans-Oconee Republic.

 A modern map reproduces 1794 Georgia.
 The counties that made up the Trans-Oconee Republic are shown in red.
 The areas in light blue show the extent of European settlement in 1794, with Chatham County (home of Savannah) shown in green.
 Fulton County (shown in dark blue), the eventual home of Atlanta, was still firmly in Indian hands at the time.